bartificer/programming-by-stealth/docs/pbs80.md

 We now have an original promise that remains unresolved because we have not clicked either button on the dialogue yet.
 We also have a chained promise that is also unresolved because its fate will be determined by the callbacks added to the original callback with `.then()`.
 When we now press the _OK_ button, the original promise will resolve, and the resolved callback will execute.
 This callback logs the data it received and returns a value (the string `'I am new data!'`), and does not throw an error, so the chained promise will then resolve to the returned value.
 Finally, when the chained promise resolves, its resolved callback will execute, logging the second message to the console.

-So, when you click OK two messages should get logged to the console:
+So, when you click _OK_, two messages should get logged to the console:

 ```
 The original promise resolved with: true